M-anza/my_AWS_re-start_jounery/Storage/storage.md

   - Standard-IA (Infrequent Access)
   - Glacier & Glacier Deep Archive

-- **Data Lifecycle Policies** – Automatically transition data between storage classes.
-- **Encryption** – Server-side and client-side options available.

----

-## 5. 💭 Reflection
+## 💭 Reflection

-When we store data in AWS, we are essentially handing it over to one of the **most secure and durable infrastructures** in the world.

-- **Reliability & Durability**:
-  - **Amazon S3** is designed for **11 nines durability (99.999999999%)**, meaning the chance of data loss is extremely small.
-  - **EBS volumes** are automatically replicated within an AZ to protect against hardware failure.
-  - **EFS** spreads data across multiple AZs for high availability.
-  - **Glacier** provides long-term retention, with durability on par with S3 but at lower cost.

-- **Control & Access**:
-  - With features like **bucket policies, IAM roles, ACLs, and lifecycle policies**, we decide **who can access** the data and how long it stays in a given storage tier.

-👉 In short, AWS storage services don’t just **store data** – they keep it **highly available, secure, and resilient**, ensuring that even if hardware fails, our data remains intact and accessible.
+When we store data in AWS, we are essentially handing it over to one of the most secure and durable infrastructures in the world.
+AWS storage services don’t just store data they keep it highly available, secure, and resilient, ensuring that even if hardware fails, our data remains intact and accessible.

----